fabioba/data-climate-pipeline/README.md

 ## Business Context
 The goal of this project is to analyze the relationship between:
-* `air pollution`
+* `temperature`
 * `country`

 These are some of the questions that it will be possible to answer:
-* What is the Country with the highest increase of `air pollution`?
+* What is the Country with the highest increase of `temperature`?
-* What is the Country with the highest increase of `air pollution` over last 10 years?
+* What is the Country with the highest increase of `temperature` over last 10 years?

 Eventually, this is the core question:
 * What is the best Country to live in the future?